 This section describes the tools that you use to interact with AI Platform.

-You can deploy models to the cloud and manage your models, versions, and jobs on the GCP Console.
+You can deploy models to the cloud and manage your models, versions, and jobs on the Google Cloud console.
 This option gives you a user interface for working with your machine learning resources.
-As part of GCP, your AI Platform resources are connected to useful tools like Stackdriver Logging and Stackdriver Monitoring.
+As part of Google Cloud, your AI Platform resources are connected to useful tools like Cloud Logging and Cloud Monitoring.

 You can manage your models and versions, submit jobs, and accomplish other